iechor/docs/content/config/containers/logging/syslog.md

 }
 ```

-Restart Docker for the changes to take effect.
+Restart iEchor for the changes to take effect.

 > **Note**
 >